JeremyAkita09/Webdata1/README.md

 ## Intergrations

 *If there are plans to intergrate with any other services (outlook for reports, ELK for search indexing, etc) list them here, also create issues for them and reference their IDs here.*
+*Plans to intergration into Google apis e.g. youtube api*